 After her mom’s passing, she was encouraged by her dad to use an inheritance to chase the dream of creating her own program.
 From scratch, Ms. Kay built Little Learners Preschool, where every experience is designed to foster success – academically, socially and in play.

-Even the bathrooms are built with success in mind.
+Even the bathrooms are built with a child’s success in mind.

 “Whether it’s spelling their name, cutting a circle with scissors or building with blocks, our whole classroom has opportunities for children to succeed,” she said.